Press Fit Calculator and Tolerances [ Free Software ]

 Use One Press Fit and One Sliding Fit Alignment Pin

 Here’s another important tip–use only one press fit pin and make the second pin a sliding fit for alignment only.
-Trying to line up two press fits is again painful for assembly.
+Trying to line up two interference fits is again painful for assembly.

 Keep to the Same Materials